Ambrevar/dotfiles/README.md

 encrypted passwords working, which means there is no plain password stored on the disk.
 As a result, I just get prompted for a main password on Mutt startup, then everything works out of the box.
-I use ccrypt for password management because it is much more simple than gnupg.
+I use ccrypt for password management because it is much simpler than gnupg.

 I'm using embedded IMAP and SMTP services which need appropriate compilation options.